oVirt/ovirt-site/source/feature/sr-iov.html.md

      {
       type: INTERFACE
       ..
-      pf_name: string  <---  new property- the name of the PF the vnic should be connected to one of its VFs.
+      pf_name: string  <---  new property- the name of the PF the vNic should be connected to one of its VFs.
       vf_vlan: int <---  new property- the vlan id that should be applied on the VF the vnic will be connected to.
+      vf_mtu: int <---  new property- the mtu that should be applied on the VF the vnic will be connected to.
      }
     }

-*   the selection of VFs should be done on the vdsm side, before the calling the libvirt module.
+*   the selection of VFs should be done on the vdsm side, before calling the libvirt module.
-*   the vf_vlan should be applied on the VF before starting the vm.
+*   vf_vlan and vf_mtu should be applied on the VF before starting the vm.

 ##### migrate